 Our Healthy Pets DeKalb & Fulton events see an average of 400-700 animals.
 We provide:

 - FREE rabies vaccination for dogs and cats

 - FREE canine distemper/parvo (for dogs) or feline distemper vaccine (for cats)

 - Voucher for FREE spay or neuter surgery at our two LifeLine Spay & Neuter Clinics

 - FREE pet supplies such as dry food, leashes, and collars

 "Thank you for holding the Healthy Pets DeKalb event.
 I will be bringing my dog to be spayed the following Wednesday and I greatly appreciate your help!" - pet owner, Mona

 One longtime volunteer says, "I was simply overwhelmed by the amount of gratitude coming from people who had stood in line for hours!
 I think I learned a little more about the character of pet owners; it is not simply the irresponsible public that is knowingly or willingly contributing to pet overpopulation.
-People love their pets, and given the resources, will do anything they can to take care of them.
-So many of these animals were strays taken off the street or from an overwhelmed neighbor who just ended up with another accidental litter.
-Many people did not even know what spay/neuter was, but once they learned, they were eager to sign up!"
+People love their pets and, given the resources, will do anything they can to take care of them.
+So many of these pets were strays taken off the street or rehomed from an overwhelmed neighbor who just ended up with another accidental litter.
+Many people did not even know what spay/neuter was but once they learned, they were eager to sign up!"